 Hetter Heating & Cooling installs both Trane & Tempstar products.
 Click on either logo below for that manufacturer's furnace product offerings:

 All furnaces listed here have options when it comes to a thermostat.
 We invite you to check out our THERMOSTAT page to see what best suits you and your home.
 Trane's multi-featured Comfortlink Communicating thermostat gives you uncommon control over your system.
 Trane's Energy Command high definition thermostat also communicates and comes with a wireless bridge to enable remote access from your smart phone.
 Either thermostat is Nexia compatible allowing you to add cameras, light ports & locks to your home that can all be accessed from your smartphone.

-The cooling efficiency of a heat pump, like an air conditioner, is measured by its SEER rating.
+The cooling efficiency of a heat pump, like an air conditioner, is measured by its SEER.
 Because (unlike an air conditioner) a heat pump has a heating capacity, its heating efficiency is measured by the unit's HSPF.
-SEER - in the industry – for both heat pumps and air conditioners ranges from 13 to 21; HSPF from 7 to 9.5.
-At Hetter Heating & Cooling, we recommend, when purchasing a heat pump, to look at a unit with an HSPF of 8.5 or higher.
+The minimum SEER rating for heat pumps was raised – by the U.S. Dept of Energy – in 2015 to 14; HSPF for heat pumps now range from 8.2 (minimum) to 10.5.

 On January 1, 2010 the U.S. Department of Energy mandated that all manufacturers could no longer produce R-22 based heat pumps and air conditioners.
 All outdoor units now must be R-410A refrigerant.